-Making a sliding barn door is pretty easy.
+Making a DIY sliding barn door is pretty easy.
 We bought the hardware from Walmart.
 It had great reviews and only came in at around $50!
 The hardware couldn’t have been easier to install.
 Literally, just connect and drill to the wall.
 Creating the barn door took a little bit more effort, but nothing too complicated!

 We had all the wood in the barn that we needed.
 We ended up using 5 1×6-inch boards.
-So for us, it was really just finding a style we liked and then recreating it.
+So for us, it was really just finding a barn door style we liked and then recreating it.
 I’m always drawn to a more simplistic design so I wanted straight boards and a z pattern.
-We cut the boards to size and ran them through a planer.
+We cut the wooden boards to size and ran them through a planer.
 Then my husband assembled the boards by length and then attached two boards going across the top and bottom and screwed them together.
 Then he ran a board diagonally across connecting the top and bottom board making a z.
-The great thing about making a barn door is you want them to look more on the rustic side – so no need to go crazy with filling in all the screw holes!
+The great thing about making a wooden barn door is you want them to look more on the rustic side – so no need to go crazy with filling in all the screw holes!
 Although we did run some caulk along the lines of the board were you could see right through.

 I went with my absolute favorite paint color on the outside of the door.
 It’s from the home depot called Little Black Dress from Behr paint.
-It’s a black paint color but has this beautiful navy blue undertone!
+It’s a soft black paint color but has this beautiful navy blue undertone!
 I have it in fun little spots all over my house.
 For the inside of the door, I painted it off white from Glidden.
 That’s the color of the walls on the inside of my office.
-I wanted the peek-a-boo of the door which you’ll only see when the door is shut to look like an Extention of the wall and not a random pop of color in the wall.
+I wanted the peek-a-boo of the door which you’ll only see when the door is shut to look like an extension of the wall and not a random pop of color in the wall.
 If that makes sense.

 Hanging the door in our old 300-year-old home was a little more tricky.
 For most people, it will be as simple as drilling hole and attaching the bolts and tightening everything up.
 For us – we have to hang things a little on the crooked side to give the appearance that things are straight and level.
 It took a little jimmy rigging, but we got it up and it “looks straight” to us!
 Which is all that matters!